teobianco/CTGCN/config/README.md

 ## Community Detection

-The community detection task contains the execution of several graph embedding methods.
-The parameters of all supported graph embedding methods are shown below.
+The community detection task contains the execution of the three graph embedding methods (DynGEM, CTGCN_C, CTGCN-S) and it uses the embedding they generated to perform community detection through clustering of embeddings.
+The parameters are shown below.

-For a DynGEM graph embedding method, its parameter set is the union of **Common parameters** and **DynamicGEM parameters**
+For DynGEM graph embedding method, its parameter set is the union of **Common parameters** and **DynamicGEM parameters**

 For a GNN based graph embedding method (CTGCN-C and CTGCN-S), its parameter set is the union of **Common parameters**, **CTGCN-C and CTGCN-S parameters** and **Learning parameters**(optional)